susmithakalluri050/susmithakalluri050/README.md

 ## Data Analyst | Upskilling in Data Science & Machine Learning

 ## 📌 About me
-I am currently working in data Analysis field and I have a strong & exhaustive skillset in SQL, Python, BI Tools, Advance Excel & Statistics.
+I am currently working in Data Analytics field and I have a strong & exhaustive skillset in SQL, Python, BI Tools, Advance Excel & Statistics.

 ## 💼 Skills